krivard/codalab-worksheets-wiki/Dev:-Deploying-CodaLab.md

 1. Install [PyCrypto](https://www.dlitz.net/software/pycrypto/) using the appropriate [prebuilt binary](http://www.voidspace.org.uk/python/modules.shtml#pycrypto).

-1. Generate an Azure key.
-See [How to Use SSH with Linux on Windows Azure](http://www.windowsazure.com/en-us/manage/linux/how-to-guides/ssh-into-linux/) for detailed instructions.

-1. In your home directory create a folder named `.ssh` `$ mkdir .ssh`

-1. Copy the Azure key into the newly created `~/.ssh` directory.
-    `cp azureuser.key ~/.ssh`

 #### Verify your Fabric installation
 Now let's take a moment to ensure that Fabric has been properly configured.